dotnet/msbuild/documentation/specs/static-graph.md

 Building in this way should make better use of parallelism as all CPU cores can be saturated immediately, rather than waiting for projects to get to the phase in their execution where they build their project references.
 More subtly, less execution state needs to be held in memory at any given time as there are no paused builds waiting to be unblocked.
 Knowing the shape of the graph may be able to better inform the scheduler to prevent scheduling projects that could run in parallel onto the same node.

 Note that graph cycles are disallowed, even if they're using disconnected targets.
-This is a breaking change, as today you can have two projects where each project depends on a target from the other project, but that target doesn't depend the default target or anything in its target graph.
+This is a breaking change, as today you can have two projects where each project depends on a target from the other project, but that target doesn't depend on the default target or anything in its target graph.

 ### Inferring which targets to run for a project within the graph
 In the classic traversal, the referencing project chooses which targets to call on the referenced projects and may call into a project multiple times with different target lists and global properties (examples in [project reference protocol](../ProjectReference-Protocol.md)).
 When building a graph, where projects are built before the projects that reference them, we have to determine the target list to execute on each project statically.